How to become an employer of choice

 Additionally, you can also offer nutritious food options in the workplace to support healthier eating habits.

-You can also provide access to mental health resources that support the overall well-being of your employees.
+You can also become a top employer by providing access to mental health resources that support the overall well-being of your employees.
 This includes counseling services and stress management programs.

 Remote work and flexible work schedules